 These secret gems can add an extra layer of exploration to checklist destinations like Times Square or the Eiffel Tower—if you know where to find them.
-We combed through the Atlas to pull out 11 of the least obvious spaces lurking in the most obvious places.

 You can find London’s smallest police station tucked away in the southeast corner of Trafalgar Square.
 But you can also be forgiven for missing it: It looks more like a neoclassical TARDIS than a police station, and there won’t be a crowd of tourists gathered around it, merrily snapping away on their cameras.
 The Lilliputian Police Station was built in the 1930s to serve as a watch-post, an eye on Trafalgar Square, which is a magnet for London’s protesters, rioters, marchers, and pigeons.
 Inside, there is only room for a single person.